qgroom/globis-b-interactions/text/on-species-interaction-data-models-and-formats.md

 Pairwise, n-ary, and network models often use binary absence/presence or ternary (positive/none/negative) measures for each of the possible combinations of the participating species.
 In other cases, more continuous measures like a relative frequency of occurrence or percentage of diet are used to capture the strength of the interaction between participating taxa (e.g., Avian Diet Database).

 In reality, studies often use a mix of the various data models to express the kind of data elements needed to answer specific research questions.
-For instance, DAPSTOM, a fish diet database, can be interpreted as a trophic network model of commercial fish in the North Sea, as well as pairwise interactions between commercial fish and their stomach content, or even an n-ary interaction that described the “eating” process of a specific fish specimen and the n-1 diets items found in its stomach.
-Also, the kind of interacting units vary from a general taxon level description (e.g., some cat-like species (Felidae) eat birds) to a specific statement like: “this mountain lion ate that deer” , or a mix of them, like: “this Atlantic Cod ate an arthropod”.
+For instance, DAPSTOM, a fish diet database, can be interpreted as a trophic network model of commercial fish in the North Sea, as well as pairwise interactions between commercial fish and their stomach content, or even an n-ary interaction that described the "eating" process of a specific fish specimen and the n-1 diets items found in its stomach.
+Also, the kind of interacting units vary from a general taxon level description (e.g., some cat-like species (Felidae) eat birds) to a specific statement like: "this mountain lion ate that deer" , or a mix of them, like: "this Atlantic Cod ate an arthropod".

 A flexible data model to capture the pairwise, n-ary and network models can be constructed by non-exclusive grouping and nesting of pairwise-wise interactions (reference Dalmas et al. 2018, https://doi.org/10.1111/brv.12433).
 These pairwise interaction building blocks describe a directional interaction type (e.g., pathogen-host).
 At each end of the directional interaction, a source and target is identified.
 This source and target describes the interacting organisms.
 The interactions can then be grouped as a process (vector-pathogen-host), by time/location/study (a specific pollinator network constructed by scientists xyz from data obtained at a specific place in time), or spatial domain (a specific group of diet items found in the stomach of a fish).
 Also, other qualities associated with the interaction (e.g., bibliograph reference, measurement method, evidence type, specimen identifier) can be added.
 A simplified version of this general model is used by GloBI (and mangal) to integrate the various kind of pairwise, n-ary and network models.